influenzanet/python-ifncli/docs/response-db-export.md

  - survey1
  - survey2
 start_time: '2022-11-28T00:00:00' # Start download on this time, mandatory
+max_time: now # When to end the download (can be necessary if you want to use separated db by year/season for example)
 key_separator: '|' # How to separated item key and response key.
 Can be omitted, default is pipe '|'
 survey_info: # If survey_info is provided then survey structure will be exported too
   lang: fr # Language for labels to be exported